 Islam has an intricate history in the United States, tracing back several centuries.
-It is estimated that around 10 to 15 percent of the African slaves forcibly brought to the U.S. were Muslim.
+It is estimated that around 10 to 15 percent of the Africans enslaved and forcibly brought to the U.S. were Muslim.
 Since that point, Islam has continued to grow in the spotlight of prominent leaders like Muhammad Ali.
 Muslim Americans represent a large, ethnically diverse community, which thousands of Asian Americans are part of.

 Video Source: "American Muslims on what Muhammad Ali meant to them" by Quartz, June 9, 2016.